GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 1. This is a socialist document.
 Even if one parent is absent and not reachable, the state will ensure the child's needs until they either turn 18 or graduate from high school.
 2. However, if the male causes an unwanted pregnancy, or either is a clear danger to the partner or child, they are legally bound to pay back child support to the state as a form of legal punishment, in compliance with Clause 1.

+### Section 10: Seed Sovereignty and Agricultural Resilience

+1. **Purpose:** To safeguard the genetic heritage and food security of the Republic for all future generations, ensuring that the means of food production remain a public commons.
+2. **The Public Seed Trust:** The state shall establish and maintain a National Network of Public Seed Banks, held in trust for the people.
+3. **The Seed Levy:**
+- A portion of the public obligation for commercial agricultural production shall be designated as a Seed Levy.
+- This levy may be satisfied by depositing a quantity of viable, open-pollinated seed of verified quality and genetic diversity into the Public Seed Trust.
+- Preference shall be given to heirloom, organic, and regionally adapted varieties.
+4. **Right of Access and Reciprocal Enrichment:**
+- Any resident shall have the right to borrow seeds from the Public Seed Trust.
+- Upon harvest, borrowers shall return the principal amount of seed, plus a modest surplus to ensure the trust's growth and vitality.

+**Framer's Justification:** "A nation's true wealth is measured not in its currency, but in its capacity to feed itself.
+This provision recognizes seed as the fundamental unit of that capacity.
+By creating a circular economy of genetic wealth, we build a buffer against famine, corporate control, and ecological collapse.
+It transforms a tax from a financial transaction into a direct investment in our collective, biological future."

 ---

 ## ARTICLE IV: GOVERNANCE STRUCTURE